markand/irccd/STYLE.md

 -----------

-You can use three backticks and the language specifier or just indent a block by for leading spaces if you don't need syntax.
+You can use three backticks and the language specifier or just indent a block by for leading tabs if you don't need syntax.

 	```cpp
 	std::cout << "hello world" << std::endl;